 Meanwhile, three more communities have joined the already thousands of US communities in processing the trauma of a mass shooting and the heartbreak of losing loved ones.
 Everywhere we look, we see the indications that our society is very ill.
 As a nation, we hold space, tending these open wounds, these seemingly unending cycles of violence.
 And we are back to that question: What is it about our society that so effectively waters the seeds of violence in us?

-in 2003, Steven Wineman was asking some very similar questions, resulting in a wonderfully helpful book titled Power Under: Trauma and Nonviolent Social Change.
+There is not just one answer, but, over the years, we are gradually understanding ourselves and the conditions that make both violence and wholeness more likely.
+To take just one example, in 2003, Steven Wineman was asking some very similar questions, resulting in a wonderfully helpful book titled Power Under: Trauma and Nonviolent Social Change.
 Reflecting on how Sandra Bloom and Michael Reichert described the USA as “a traumaorganized society’ in which people are routinely exposed to ‘traumatogenic environments,” Wineman pointed out that social justice movements, especially “since the women’s movement began to unmask childhood sexual abuse,” have helped us have more awareness and understanding of how violence causes trauma, and how unhealed trauma can create conditions where we are more likely to choose to act violently.
 Oppression, he wrote,

 “is generically traumatizing.
 Racism, patriarchy, homophobia, and economic brutality all routinely violate people’s integrity and repeatedly render people powerless in the face of overwhelming personal and institutional forces.
 The social experience of people of color, gay people, women, workers, poor people, children, and disabled people is saturated with abuse, humiliation, violence, and negation of personal worth.”